Christopher Moran

 Notable cases

 Inquest into the Death of BMRepresented the Family (in an Article 2 inquest) of a man who died over a drugs overdose whilst in prison.
-Significant questioning regarding the prison security and lack of first-aid training of prion staff (a wide-spread problem) were raised.
+Significant questioning regarding the prison security and lack of first-aid training of prison staff (a wide-spread problem) were raised.
 At the end of this inquest, upon application, the Coroner agreed to make a ‘prevention of future deaths report’.

 Inquest into the Death of MNRepresented a nurse (in an Article 2 jury inquest) as an interested person in relation to someone in her care who died of a complex brain injury.
 Issues such a ‘neglect’ and ‘press restrictions’ were dealt with.